boyard/nsp-kafka-consumer/README.md

 - Python 3.8+
 - Access to a Nokia NSP instance with Kafka streaming enabled
+- Valid NSP user credentials (username and password) with appropriate permissions
 - Kafka SSL certificates (CA certificate, client certificate, and client key)

 ### 1. Set Up the Environment